EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 The link shows the final reading of the plant watering project after it reached the level chosen to tell it to stop watering the plant.

-*Include screenshots of the code you have used.*

 ## Project outcome ##

-*Complete the following information.*

 ### Plant Watering ###

 ### Project description ###

-*In a few sentences, describe what the project is and does, who it is for, and a typical use case.* This project is to create an easy and efficient way for people to know when to water their plants by monitoring moisture levels in the soil.
+This project is to create an easy and efficient way for people to know when to water their plants by monitoring moisture levels in the soil.
 This automatic plant watering system would prove useful for people with a busy schedule who may forget or for people with disibilites who maybe don't have the physical capability to water a plant.

 ### Showcase image ###

-*Try to capture the image as if it were in a portfolio, sales material, or project proposal.
-The project isn't likely to be something that finished, but practice making images that capture the project in that style.*

 ![Image](ProfPhoto.jpg)

 ### Additional view ###

-*Provide some other image that gives a viewer a different perspective on the project such as more about how it functions, the project in use, or something else.*

 ![Image](AlsoAdditional.jpg)

 ### Reflection ###

-*Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*I found the coding and building of the project simple and straight forward, and was happy with the overall result.
+I found the coding and building of the project simple and straight forward, and was happy with the overall result.
 I did however have problems with the power suply to the servo motor where if it wasn't plugged into both the battery pack and my laptop it would fail to run any angles above 60 degrees.
 Another problem was how little water the device gave the plant each time it tipped.
 It would be much more efficient if instead of a straw we used a larger funnel type scoop.

-*What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?* I found that the Earth Analyzer and the Automatic Watering System were using specific moisture detecting device in place of the nails.
+I found that the Earth Analyzer and the Automatic Watering System were using specific moisture detecting device in place of the nails.
 I considered using one of these as well but found as the nails worked fine I didnt want to buy something that overall was unnecessary.
 These projects also make it clear that this application would work as it is intended to.

-*What ideas have you read, heard, or seen that informed your thinking on this project?
-(Provide references.)*
+I started out reading the microbit website (https://microbit.org/get-started/user-guide/overview/) to help me understand the possibilities and limitations of this device.
+It gave me a good overall understanding of how this technology is used and helped to reinforce some of the notes or ideas mentioned in class.

+The page on Science Buddies about Green Technology (https://www.sciencebuddies.org/science-fair-projects/project-ideas/Elec_p066/electricity-electronics/build-an-electronic-soil-moisture-sensor-to-conserve-water) talks about how this kind of devise can be of benefit on a broader scale than one pot plant.
+It brings light to how we must conserve water and gives the example of a farmer watering a field of crops after it has just rained.
+This was a higher powered project that did not use a microbit however was a similar setup to the moisture detection part of the project furthermore this device does not water plants only test the soils moisture leves.

+Next I found a page on Science Scope (https://sciencescope.uk/product/microbit-plant-watering-system/) which used a microbit in a plant watering system however this used a small water pump which in contrast to my plant watering project had the ability to deliver more water in a faster method rather than in multiple small amounts.
+It also used similar coding to the project I am replicating.

+Finaly on the microbit website I found the video in which the building process of my project was demonstrated (https://makecode.microbit.org/projects/plant-watering/make).
+This showed the setup of the project which was useful but I found that running the rubber band under the bottom of the glass was more secure than taping it to the side.

-*What might be an interesting extension of this project?
-In what other contexts might this project be used?* An interesting extention of this project would be if it could be linked to a program that monitors and records the water requirments of plants.
+An interesting extention of this project would be if it could be linked to a program that monitors and records the water requirments of plants.
 This could aid in the care and maintenance of garden beds and pot plants in a water efficient way.
 Furthermore if it could be scaled up to monitor a whole garden or field it could provide prevent over/underwatering thereby saving water promoting healthier growth.
 With the Earth Analyzer and the Robitic arm I considered a possible alteration of this project being on wheels and have the testing nails on a robotic arm, it could potentially drive backwards and forwards and water a line of pot plants rather than just one.
 Another alteration with only the robotic arm and a way to rotate the project (another motor) required could be to set the electronics in the middle of some pland that it would then turn and water a number of them rather than one, having this set up would also hide the project from view.